Lipurple/Grounded-Diffusion/README.md

-# Grounded-Generation
+# Guiding Text-to-Image Diffusion Model Towards Grounded Generation
-Guiding Text-to-Image Diffusion Model Towards Grounded Generation
+The code will be released soon.